TudorCalinCS/LicensePlateReader/README.md

 ## Testing

-LicensePlateReader includes a set of unit tests to ensure the functionality of the license plate recognition algorithm.
-To run these tests, follow these steps:

--Navigate to the root directory of the project where the `tests.py` file is located.
+-Navigate to the root directory of the project where the `test.py` file is located.

 -Run the following command in your terminal:

 python tests.py

--The images used for tests can be found in the 'testPlates'folder.
+-The images used for tests can be found in the 'testPlates' folder.

 ## Extensibility